Milwaukee M18 2850-20 Review

 We felt that its overall construction makes it handle a bit more abuse than some of the other tools and might make this a good option for someone who abuses their tools.
 We could see the all-metal chuck handling a fall from a ladder quite a bit better than some of its competitors with their primarily plastic construction.

 It was the M18's results in our speed and torque tests that impressed us the most.
-We used the M18 to set ledger and lag screws into sheet goods and dimensional lumber, timed the performance, then compared the results side-by-side with the other impact drivers.
+We used the M18 to set ledger and lag screws into sheet goods and dimensional lumber, timed the performance, then compared the results side-by-side with other top impact drivers.
 The M18 did well with the first type of screw in this metric, quickly driving a 3-5/8*" ledger screw into stacked plywood and 2x12s.
 It only took four seconds to fully seat the screw in the stack of plywood and three seconds in the stacked dimensional boards.

 The M18 was also impressively speedy in our lag screw tests, only taking 16 seconds to fully drive in a 3" long, ½" diameter lag screw to its full depth and seven seconds to remove it from stacked 2x12s.